 The Name and Names of God

-Humorous things have happened because someone mispronounced a name.
+Funny things have occurred because someone mispronounced a name.
 There was a person who was flying from Australia to the Dulles airport in Washington, D.C.
 However, he got confused and ended up in Dallas, Texas.
-Most of us try to avoid this type of confusion, but others actually promote it!
+Most try to avoid this type of confusion, but others actually promote it!
 Perhaps you have heard of the “Lear Jet”?
 Well, the Lear family named their daughter Chanda Lear.
 Another person I know had a friend named Jerry Mellow who named his son Marshall.
 Can you imagine growing up with the name Marshall Mellow?

 A Holy Name